 Instructions

-- Stir together whole wheat flour, baking soda and salt in a large bowl.
-In a small bowl or large measuring cup, stir together buttermilk, brown sugar and honey together.
-Stir buttermilk mixture into flour mixture until just combined.
+- Stir together 2 cups whole wheat flour, 2 teaspoon baking soda, and 1 teaspoon salt in a large bowl.
+In a small bowl or large measuring cup, stir together 2 cups buttermilk, ¼ cup brown sugar, and ¼ cup honey together.
+Stir the buttermilk mixture into flour mixture until just combined.

-- Add cranberries, hazelnuts, pumpkin seeds, sesame seeds, flax seeds, Parmesan and rosemary and stir until just incorporated.
+- Add 1 cup dried cranberries, ¾ cup whole hazelnuts, ½ cup roasted pumpkin seeds, ¼ cup sesame seeds, ¼ cup flaxseed (ground), 2 Tablespoons shredded Parmesan cheese, and 2 Tablespoons fresh rosemary and stir until just incorporated.

 - Pour batter into prepared loaf pans.
 Bake until a toothpick comes out clean, about 35 minutes.
 Cool slightly in pans, about 5 minutes.